la-famiglia-jst2324/parma-mining-linkedin/README.md

 **Method: POST**

 **Description:**
 This endpoint allows clients to search for identifiers based on a query string.
 It is designed to facilitate the discovery of organizations, domains, channels etc. by keyword.
+For this module, this endpoint takes name of the company as parameter and returns the Linkedin profile url of the company.

 **Input:**